-We are delighted that Alex McCallion, Director of Works and Precinct at York Minster, will be our speaker for what promises to be an inspiring and informative evening.
+We are delighted that Alex McCallion, Director of Works and Precinct at York Minster, was our speaker for an inspiring and informative evening.

 Our historic buildings and landscapes are so rich and precious but sadly years of economic hardship have placed massive pressure on maintenance budgets.
 All too often essential maintenance works have been thought to be unaffordable and work has been left undone.